darahea/joule_extensibility/tutorials/helloworld/step2/index.md

 2. Create a new file `hello_world.yaml` in the newly created folder
 1. Define a slot `name` that can be filled with a name in the prompt
 2. Define the target function `helloworld/say_hello` that will be called when the scenario is triggered

+Note that we do not have to define dialogs and intents anymore with the new Joule architecture.
+The description of the scenario and the slots is sufficient to trigger the function implicitely.

 ### capabilities/helloworld/functions/helloworld/hello_world.yaml (NEW)